lee-b/maxdoc/README.md

 * Pluggable renderers, including a currently implemented template-based (jinja2) HTML5 renderer.

-These features make MaxDoc an incredibly powerful tool for quickly manipulating
+These features make MaxDoc an incredibly powerful tool for quickly manipulating documents and

 ## To Do

+* Decide on the input format and add a parser for it.
+* Genericise the HTML5 jinja2 renderer into a jinja2 rendering base class plus
+  a jinja2-based html5 renderer.
 * Add Markdown support, and then generate these docs with maxdoc itself
+* Separate the config-context into two distinct objects.
+* Split context further into loading context, transformation context, and rendering context?
+* Move the db support into the context
+* Make the pluggable features more formally separate plugins, and auto-load them from paths.
+* Add support for multiple dbs
+* Add support for non-DB datasources (such as an interface to directly load content from wikipedia -- with heading level truncation / tag selection, this could insert summaries of a given subject).

 ## Author